RealWagmi/anon-integration-guide/projects/beets-lst/README.md

 ## Common Tasks

-1. Basic Operations

 - **Staking**
     - "Stake 100 S in @beets-lst"
     - "Stake half of my Sonic in @beets-lst"
     - "How many stS do I have in @beets-lst?"
 - **Unstaking**
     - "Unstake 100 stS from @beets-lst"
     - "Unstake all of my stS from @beets-lst"
     - "Unstake 100 S worth of stS from @beets-lst"
 - **Withdrawing**
     - "How long before I can withdraw from @beets-lst?"
     - "Show my withdrawal requests from @beets-lst"
     - "Withdraw <withdraw_id> from @beets-lst"
     - "Withdraw all from @beets-lst"
 - **Info**
     - "How much is worth 1 stS in @beets-lst?"
     - "How much is worth 1 S in @beets-lst?"
     - "How much Sonic is in the protocol @beets-lst?"

 ## Available Functions